aochagavia/AspCoreRenderSample/readme.md

-# AspCoreRenderSample
+# AspCoreFlySample

-This repository shows a minimal ASP Core MVC application meant to run on the Render platform.
+This repository shows a minimal ASP Core MVC application meant to run on the Fly.io platform.
-It has been initialized using `dotnet new mvc` and slightly modified to be deployable to Render as a Docker container.
+It has been initialized using `dotnet new mvc` and slightly modified to be deployable to Fly.io as a Docker container.

 It is able to: